jundalisay/sp/content/en/research/sarkar/katha/chapter-33b.md

 to wait for the message from Baba.
 This time Baba’s message read like this:

 {{< l a="Baba" >}}
-“At this juncture of the junction of 2 civilizations, the most important thing is the virtuous life of the individual.
+At this juncture of the junction of 2 civilizations, the most important thing is the virtuous life of the individual.
 We shall have to be alert every moment so that in the darkness of petty selfishness this human treasure is not lost.

 If virtue cannot be saved, civilization also cannot be saved.
 As a consequence the long penance of the human race will go in vain.
 That learning which could not be practiced in real life is only bookish knowledge and it is worthless.